-Campbell also says there is no particular credit range that would guarantee approval for an auto loan.
+Campbell also says no particular credit range would guarantee approval for an auto loan.

-He adds, “We only ask our members to do everything they can to have as good a credit score as possible, and pay off any high interest debts or take care of any negative marks against their credit prior to applying.”
+He adds, “We only ask our members to do everything they can to have as good a credit score as possible, and pay off any high-interest debts or take care of any negative marks against their credit before applying.”

 At Elements Financial Credit Union, Executive Vice President of Lending and Sales, Ron Senci, also emphasizes that there is not a set score required to get approved for an auto loan.

 All applications that aren’t auto approved are reviewed manually, explains Senci.

 He adds, “This allows us to understand the applicant’s situation and contact them for further clarity around any issues.
 It’s a more individualized approach that you don’t see at larger banks, which ultimately allows us to approve more loans for our members.”

 Pendergast explains that Navy Federal members have the option to use their mobile device to get pre-approved for financing.
 He says, “Since many of our members are younger and in the military, this gives them the option to get pre-approved while they’re on-the-go.”